 The important thing, I suppose, is that I’m trying to work through a backlog of cool sonic journeys now, as an adult.
 And enjoying all the new ones that are coming out currently.

-ALICE NINE.‘s as-yet-unnamed album will be one such epic sonic journey, I’m quite sure, especially given how cool the lead track Funeral is, and the passion that Saga currently seems to be pouring into the recording of said album, if the following tweet is anything to go by:
+ALICE NINE.‘s as-yet-unnamed album will be one such epic sonic journey, I’m quite sure, especially given how cool the lead track Funeralis, and the passion that Saga currently seems to be pouring into the recording of said album, if the following tweet is anything to go by:

-I’m playing acoustic guitar the whole way through on I dunno how many songs,
+Half of the album has bass solos, I’m playing acoustic guitar the whole way through on I dunno how many songs, And I’m singing the chorus, rapping, growling, chanting, and doing backup vocals, so 😇 What’s my part now? 😇

-My ears, my mind, my heart, and my imagination are in for such a treat on release day!
+I love Saga deeply.
+Reading that update made me so very happy.
+Let your passion and musical talent be unleashed even more!
+My ears, my mind, my heart, and my imagination are in for such a treat on release day! 楽しみだよ!♥

 Ahem.
 Back to discussing the family dinner.